pararab/minehunter-JAVA/README.md

 # minehunter-JAVA
-The project for introduction at JAVA
+The project for my introduction at JAVA

+It is some simple GUI program.